 This makes it quite easy for a hacker because all they need to do is interrupt with the hosting service.
 Relying on centralized servers leaves the data more susceptible to attacks, putting our privacy at risk.

-In case of DApps also, two main elements are involved.
+In the case of DApps also, two main elements are involved.
 However, in this case, the front end stays the same (with a few exceptions) as traditional apps, whereas the backend is a blockchain network consisting of hundreds and thousands of machines.

 “It is practically impossible to bring down a DApp because it will require a hacker to take down all the distributed hosting nodes.”